hazelcast/hazelcast-reference-manual/src/JCache-APIFactory.md

 To simplify the process for the users, JCache API offers a set of helper methods collected in `javax.cache. configuration.FactoryBuilder`.
-In the above configuration example, `FactoryBuilder::factoryOf` creates a singleton factory for the given instance.
+In the above configuration example, `FactoryBuilder.factoryOf()` creates a singleton factory for the given instance.